Praeses/GSA-ADS/README.md

 ##Build Instructions
 This project is built in a Unix/Linux Environment using the make system.
-To build simply type command 'make' in a command line once all dependencies are met.
+To build simply type the command 'make' in a command line once all dependencies are met.
 To meet the dependencies install: nodejs, ruby, and bundler Then run the commands:
 - bundle install --path=.gems